Find Affordable College Courses

 Cedar City, UT

-Southern Utah University came in at #8 in this year’s edition of the Best Value Finance & Financial Management Bachelor’s Degree Schools in the Rocky Mountains Region ranking.
+Southern Utah University ranked #8 on this year’s Best Value Finance & Financial Management Bachelor’s Degree Schools in the Rocky Mountains Region list.
 Southern Utah University is a fairly large public school located in the remote town of Cedar City.

 Full Finance & Financial Management at Southern Utah University Report